silversub/terraform/provider/provider-ref.md

 ## Example usage
 {: #provider-example}

-You can choose if you want to provide the input parameters as static values in the `provider` block or if you want to retrieve the values from Terraform variables or environment variables that you set.
+You can choose if you want to provide the input parameters as static values in the `provider` block or if you want to retrieve the values from Terraform on {{site.data.keyword.cloud_notm}} variables or environment variables that you set.
 {: shortdesc}

 ### Static values
 {: #static}

-You can provide the values for your provider input parameters as static values in the `provider` block of your Terraform configuration file.
+You can provide the values for your provider input parameters as static values in the `provider` block of your Terraform on {{site.data.keyword.cloud_notm}} configuration file.
 {: shortdesc}

 ```